 Here are 17 health benefits of omega-3 fatty acids that are supported by science.

-Depression is one of the most common mental disorders in the world.
+Depression is one of the most common mental disorders in the world (

-Omega-3 supplements may help prevent and treat depression and anxiety.
-EPA seems to be the most effective at fighting depression.
+Omega-3 supplements may help treat and prevent depression and anxiety.
+EPA seems to be the most effective at reducing symptoms of depression.

 Omega-3s are crucial for brain growth and development in infants.